nikantonelli/Groundhog/README.md

 If you do, then the program will attempt to make (and initialise) the file in the directory it is running in with the name you supply.
 If it cannot, then it will fail completely

+## Config data

+The 'Config' sheet must contain  4 columns (with the first row as the header).
+Usage depends on whether you are using an apiKey or a username/password pair.
+You don't have to supply both

+    url, username, password, apikey, cyclelength